fpgmaas/pyatlas/README.md

 - Download and process the PyPI dataset and store the results in the `data` directory.
 - Create vector embeddings for the PyPI dataset.
-- If the `STORAGE_BACKEND` environment variable is set to `BLOB`: Upload the datasets to blob storage.
+- Upload the processed datasets to Azure Blob Storage.

 There are three methods to run the setup script, dependent on if you have a NVIDIA GPU and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed.
 Please run the setup script using the method that is applicable for you: